ExtensionsStore/AdminOrderAnalytics/README.md

 Admin Order Analytics
 =====================

-Send ecommerce tracking information to Google Analytics for orders created in the Magento admin.
+Send eCommerce tracking information to Google Analytics for orders created in the Magento admin.

 Description